MicrosoftDocs/power-automate-docs/articles/guidance/rpa-sap-playbook/creating-SAP-desktop-flow-vbscript.md

 5. First, we'll create a few **technical SAP variables** which will be needed in almost all SAP based automation flows.
 For each variable, enter the **Variable name**, **External name** and **Description** and select **Update.**

-    Here's the list of techical SAP variables.
+    Here's the list of technical SAP variables.

     -   SAPPassword